toolbuilder/iterablefu/README.md

 * Functional API takes data last, so you can curry, pipe and compose with your functional library.
 * Written in ES6 javascript using ES6 modules.

+If you want asynchronous iterables along with task pool, event queue, pub/sub, merge, chunk, throttle, and the like, checkout [await-for-it](https://github.com/toolbuilder/await-for-it#readme).

 ## Table of Contents

 <!-- !toc (minlevel=2 omit="Features;Table of Contents") -->